leolion023/Anilist/README.md

      - This was chosen over a subjective metric like average rating because the number of eyes on a show better reflects the effectiveness of a genre, source, or tag to draw attention, be it positive or negative.
  - Anilist is primarily a western English speaking platform; we can assume that this will be reflected in the accumulated popularity metrics.
  - Anilist includes hundreds of tags in its library.
 I have chosen a select few based on common observances in community conversation.
 We ignored tags that were better represented in genres, as well as tags referring to demographics such as Shonen, Shojo, etc. There were also tags that were decidedly not represented enough to be included in this analysis.
+ - There may be some concerns surroundin the use of Anilist over My Anime List, for it's larger userbase.
+However, MAL's API is pretty resource intesive when you want to query a large amount of shows.
+To quash some of these fears I will do a short comparison as an aside in the genre section to show that the trends stay nearly the same, even with the lower user base.

 # Data: